 OA recognizes that there are different sponsorship models that may be successful as national apprenticeship programs.
-For example, a number of "single-employer" national program sponsors (also referenced below as "Category One" NPS sponsors) independently develop sophisticated program standards for the apprentices that they b.
-Criteria for Demonstrating the Multi-State or National Scope of NPS Programs.

-independently develop sophisticated program standards for the apprentices that they employ across the nation, and maintain individual apprentice records at a single centralized location or electronic database/system.
+For example, a number of "single-employer" national program sponsors (also referenced below as "Category One" NPS sponsors) independently develop sophisticated program standards for the apprentices that they employ across the nation, and maintain individual apprentice records at a single centralized location or electronic database/system.
 These sponsoring employers also have clear control over the terms and conditions of their apprentices' employment.